fe-data/fe-docs/docs/usage/events.rst

 The top-left button bar has the following functionality:

 - Hide/show columns in the table view.
+- Export selected events.
+Select 1 or more events by using SHIFT or CTRL-keys and a mouse-click.
+In the popup-screen you can also select the associated media and pages.
+In this way you can prepare an event on 1 system, export it, and import it on another system.
+- Import events.
+Selected the zip-file and choose if you wish to overwrite media and/or pages if present.
+Any URL's present in the zip-file from the exporting site will be replaced by the url relative to the importing site.
+  Be careful with other people's zip files.
+Always check whether the URL's in the different parts of the event definition (emails, redirects, REST calls, ..) are valid.
 - Add a new event.
 Most of the time it’s more convenient to use the ``Duplicate event`` in the context menu, rather than starting with an empty event.

 There is a context-menu if you scroll through the orders; **use the right mouse-button** to make it visible and the chosen action is applied on the event where you did the right click.